tbor111/teresaborcuch.github.io/_posts/capstone/2017-02-10-Sentiment-Analysis.md

 ---
 # EDA: Sentiment Analysis

-By now, I've amassed a corpus of articles from three sources: *The New York Times* (1,425 articles), *The Washington Post* (447 articles), and FoxNews.com (309 articles).
+After about a week and a half of dedicated web-scraping, I've amassed a corpus of articles from three sources: *The New York Times* (1,425 articles), *The Washington Post* (447 articles), and FoxNews.com (309 articles).
 I'm aiming to have at least 1,000 articles from each source, but I'll start examining trends in the data I currently have.

 Sentiment analysis is a natural language processing technique that seeks to identify the polarity of written text - whether the document expresses positive, negative, or neutral feelings.
 This technique is commonly applied to text that may express strong opinions, such as reviews or social media posts, but I'm going to apply it to news articles and see if there are any differences in the sentiments expressed by different publications or in different sections.